stellar-deprecated/kelp/README.md

 ## Walkthrough Guides

 - [Setting up a trading account](examples/walkthroughs/trader/account_setup.md): This guide uses an example token, `COUPON`, to show you how to set up your account before deploying the bot.
-- [Market making for a stablecoin](examples/walkthroughs/trader/buysell.md): This guide shows you how to use the bot with the _buysell_ strategy.
+- [Market making for a stablecoin](examples/walkthroughs/trader/buysell.md): This guide uses the _buysell_ strategy to provide liquidity for a stablecoin.

 ## Configuration Files